 Update 18.02.2018: Based on the latest rumors, I have reason to believe that Restaurant À l’aise will NOT get a star this year, but instead will receive a Michelin plate.

 Previous years, I have suggested that Bokbacka could be a star candidate.
 Of that, I am not so sure anymore.
 In my opinion, they haven’t upped their game enough since the opening in 2015.
 That doesn’t mean I don’t like it, on the contrary, it just means that they might not be as interested in being a Michelin-star-kind-of-place.
-It certainly doesn’t fit well with the current trends in Oslo of affordable and available food … However, I’d be surprised if Bokbacka doesn’t get a mention, i.e. the Michelin plate symbol.
+It certainly doesn’t fit well with the current trends in Oslo of affordable and available food … However, I’d be surprised if Bokbacka doesn’t get a mention, i.e. the Michelin plate symbol (update: they did).

 Have the inspectors even been to Bergen this year?
 I don’t know.
 If they have, Lysverket might have gotten a new chance (last time the inspectors complained about the loud music).
 I sure hope so for Christopher Haatuft, who is a magnificent chef.
 Both restaurant Bare and Colonialen are also getting rave reviews.
 Since I haven’t been to the city myself for many years, though, there’s no real point in me guessing.

 The previously oh-so-hot candidate for a star, restaurant Credo, has been closed for relocation since last summer.
 That means no chance for a star in the guide for 2018.
 Better luck next year, when restaurant Fagn by chef Jonas Nåvik will be a strong contender!
 I think it’s too soon for them this year, with an opening date in late August.